Heavyweight Tommy Morrison had minority blood running through his veins – a little-known fact around the boxing world.

 Forever fighting against stereotyping, the battle to clear his name from being linked with the AIDS virus still lies with his widow Trish.

-Battling tooth and nail to have those who put out false information held accountable, Trish was on the verge of a hearing until the coronavirus crisis and subsequent Las Vegas protests hit her bid to be heard.
+Battling tooth and nail to have those who put out false information held accountable, Trish continues to push for authorities to acknowledge Tommy as HIV-free.

-Trish, who informed WBN of Tommy’s links to African-American culture, hopes to get the fighting back inside the courtroom.
+Trish, who informed WBN of Tommy’s links to African-American culture, keeps hoping for more luck in the courtroom.

-“The only street fight that people should be watching is on ROCKY V,” she added.
+“The only street fight people should watch is on ROCKY V,” she added.